openmobilityfoundation/mobility-data-specification/modes/passenger-services.md

 ### Journey ID

 The `journey_id` field shall have a consistent value in overlapping trips, e.g. "pooled" or "shared" rides with different start and/or end locations.
+Journeys may be point-to-point, multi-segment, or multi-segment overlapping.

 ### Trip ID Requirements